relevant-ai/RelevantCardsDocumentation/DOCS.md

-The `"function"` may be any REL function, and it may open web views, map views, or deeplink to a website in the browser, as well as refresh the card to show new content.
-See the User Actions section **TODO: LINK HERE** below to learn how to perform these actions.
+The `"function"` parameter may be any REL function.
+This function may, among other actions, open web views, map views, or deeplink to a website in the device's browser, as well as refresh the card to show new content.
+See the [User Actions section](#user-actions) below to learn how to perform these actions.

 ### The `"actions"` (Hold Down Actions) Template

 This template is not visible in the card.
 Instead it appears when the user holds down on a card for a second.
-It's syntax is exactly the same as the buttons template, except that you could include up to 5 actions into an `"actions"` template.
-See the User Actions section **TODO: LINK HERE** below to learn how to perform actions such as opening a map view or deeplinking to the device's browser.
+It's syntax is exactly the same as the buttons template, except that you may include up to 5 actions into an `"actions"` template.
+See the [User Actions section](#user-actions) below to learn how to perform actions such as opening a map view or deeplinking to the device's browser.

 <!--
 ### The `"slide"` Template